-Watch the Ed Week livestream video launch on Monday 26 July at 10am (more details coming soon).
+Watch the Ed Week livestream video launch on Monday 26 July at 10am.

 Host an alumni event and invite former students to share their story with current students to show how everyone can be a lifelong learner.

-Virtual events: if physically hosting members of the community isn’t possible, think about how you can engage through virtual assemblies, videos, live streaming (staff only) and other online activities.
+Virtual events: if physically hosting members of the community isn’t possible, think about how you can engage through a virtual celebration.

 Event ideas for corporate office locations

 Watch the Ed Week livestream video launch on Monday 26 July.
-Gather in small teams or watch individually from your home or workplace.
+Gather online in teams or watch individually from your home or workplace.

-Host a morning or afternoon tea in your workplace and share stories with your team about your education journey.
+Host a virtual morning or afternoon tea with your team and share stories with your team about your education journey.